alexbhas/alexbhas/README.md

 My areas of interest include:<br>
 Accessibility, AI, Full Stack Development, iOS development, and Cybersecurity.

-I'm currently obsessed with Svelte, and use it for the majority of my full stack projects.
+I'm currently obsessed with Svelte, and use it for the majority of my full stack projects.<br>
 For back-end development, I use either Flask or Express.